Darsana08/amfoss-tasks/README.md

 amfoss tasks
-# amFOSS Praveshan Tasks 2026 - Submission Ledger
+# amFOSS Praveshan Tasks 2026 -

 *   *Applicant Name:* [Darsana Arun]
-*   *Operating System Used:* Linux
+*   *Operating System Used:* Linux and Windows
 *   *Completed Tasks:* Task 00, Task 01, Task 03 (LeetCode), Task 09 (Matrix Multiplication)

 ---
+I am a beginner and I try to learn new things.
+I have made mistakes while doing the tasks, however those taught me things as well.
 ## 🧭 Personal Evaluation Questions

 ### 1. Tell us about a problem you've noticed around you that you would genuinely like to solve.
 Why does it matter?